 Transparency - The government introduced a traceability system where each operator needs to administer its purchases and sales.
 Its supports enforcement of price and quality policies.
-Some value chain actors complain ab and quality policies.
 Some value chain actors complain about the bureaucracy of the system.

 Price distribution

 - taxes (22%)

 - freight and insurance (4%)

 - export expenses (2%)

 - storage and finance (1%)

 - general expenses (1%)

 - bean bags (1%)

 - cleaning and dying (1%)

 - exporter margin (1%)

 - sourcing and transport to port (6%)

 - farmer (60%)